FireML-Dev/InventoryGui-Paper/README.md

 ```
 As this is not a standalone plugin you have to shade it into your plugin!
 E.g. with the maven-shade-plugin [like this](https://github.com/Minebench/Pipes/blob/048337e7594684353e7360411b1ef6ba8e7223c4/pom.xml#L63-L82).

-You can also get development builds directly from the [Minebench Jenkins ci server](https://ci.minebench.de/job/InventoryGui/)
-if you want to manually add it to your project but I strongly advise using a dependency management tool like maven or gradle!

 ## License
 InventoryGui is licensed under the following, MIT license: